d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 ## [**GoogLeNet Model**]

-As shown in :numref:`fig_inception_full`, GoogLeNet uses a stem of a total of 9 inception blocks, arranged into 3 groups with max-pooling in between, and global average pooling in its head to generate its estimates.
+As shown in :numref:`fig_inception_full`, GoogLeNet uses a stack of a total of 9 inception blocks, arranged into 3 groups with max-pooling in between, and global average pooling in its head to generate its estimates.
 Max-pooling between inception blocks reduces the dimensionality.
-At its base, the first module is similar to AlexNet and LeNet.
+At its stem, the first module is similar to AlexNet and LeNet.

 ![The GoogLeNet architecture.](../img/inception-full.svg)
 :label:`fig_inception_full`

 We can now implement GoogLeNet piece by piece.
-Let's begin with the base.
+Let's begin with the stem.
 The first module uses a 64-channel $7\times 7$ convolutional layer.

 ```{.python .input}